Mickelson Trail Bike Tour

 Elevation

 Meet in Rapid City in the morning.
-Our first stop is in Hot Springs at The Mammoth Site, an active paleontological dig where we pay a visit to the fossils of 61 woolly mammoths from the Ice Age.
-In Edgemont, at the south end of the Mickelson Trail, we hop on the bikes to ride the trail to the tiny town of Pringle (pop.
+Shuttle to the start of the Mickelson Trail in Edgemont – a town created by the railroads in the 1890s as a connection point for their extension into the Black Hills.
+After a quick bike fitting we ride the first leg of the trail to the tiny town of Pringle (pop.
 112).
 Return to the Red Rock River Resort in Hot Springs tonight, with time for a soak before walking to a privately hosted al fresco dinner at Silk Road.

 Day 02